vanzinvestor/svelte-redux-store/README.md

 /**
  * If you use <Provider> (version 2.0.0 or latest).
- * you can import method from svelte-redux-store.
+ * You can import { method } from 'svelte-redux-store';
- * you don't have to create svelte redux store
+ * You don't have to create svelte redux store
  *
  */
 // create svelte redux store